 SPIRITISM TODAY

-(2) by demonstrating, experimentally, proof of the existence of the soul, its survival after death and the ability of those who once lived among us to communicate with us from another dimension; and
+• experimental proof of the existence of the soul, its survival after death and the ability of those who once lived among us to communicate with us from another dimension; and

 Originated in France, Spiritism is now studied and practiced in many countries around the world.
 For example, the countries that belong to the International Spiritist Council include Angola, Argentina, Belgium, Bolivia, Brazil, Chile, Colombia, El Salvador, Spain, France, Guatemala, Italy, Japan, Mexico, The Netherlands, Norway, Paraguay, Peru, Portugal, Sweden, Switzerland, United Kingdom, United States of America, and Uruguay.